awsdocs/aws-doc-sdk-examples/gov2/s3/README.md

 This example copies an Amazon S3 object from one bucket to another.

-`go run CopyObject.go -f SOURCE -t DESTINATION -i ITEM`
+`go run CopyObject.go -s SOURCE -d DESTINATION -o OBJECT`

 - _SOURCE_ is the name of the bucket containing the item to copy.
 - _DESTINATION_ is the name of the bucket to which the item is copied.
-- _ITEM_ is the name of the item to copy.
+- _OBJECT_ is the name of the object to copy.

 The unit test accepts similar values in _config.json_.